NoobyNull/Digital-Workshop/docs/README.md

-# 3D-MM (3D Model Manager) Documentation
+# Digital Workshop Documentation

 ## Overview

-3D-MM is a Windows desktop application for organizing and viewing 3D model collections.
+Digital Workshop is a Windows desktop application for organizing and viewing 3D model collections.
 It's designed for hobbyists who need to manage large collections of 3D models with ease.

 ## Table of Contents